datasciencewithconnie/Data_Science_Interview_Preparation/README.md

 # Data_Science_Interview_Preparation
 The purpose of this repo is to help prepare for data science related interviews.
 There are so many data science interview preparation materials all over the place.
 This is more of a quick reference rather than an in-depth study material.
 No matter you're an experienced data scientist or a fresh new graduate.
-Stick on one plan and finished it, you'll get an yes soon or later.
+Let's stick on one plan and we'll get an yes soon or later.

 Finger Cross!